Skip to main content

 Financial actions0.8High-trust channel and a verified contact

-These thresholds are configured in config/default.yaml under trust_policy and can be adjusted without a code change.
+These thresholds are configured in config/default.yaml under security.trust_thresholds and can be adjusted without a code change.
+Startup fails if this block is missing or malformed.

 Trust thresholds do not apply to you (the CEO).
 Messages arriving via CLI, or from a contact with the ceo role, are always trusted regardless of score.
 Curia never explains the trust system or mentions scores to external senders.